rpj/rpi/README.md

 	* a loopback downsampler (set `-o` to the same as `-i`)
 	* a many-to-one reducer (set `-t` to `key`, lots of potential "TODO" here)
 * [sqlite-sink](bin/sqlite-sink): an [SQLite](https://www.sqlite.org) sink for data streams. examples:
-	* sink a downsampled sensor data stream into SQLite on a different host:
+	* sink to an SQLite database on a different host a downsampled data stream:
-		* on the source RPi device:
+		1. on the source device:
 			* `downsample -i redis://localhost -o redis://sql-db-host -r ... -p ...`
-		* on the sink host "`sql-db-host`":
+		2. on the sink host "`sql-db-host`":
 			* `sqlite-sink path-to-db.sqlite3`
 				* (lots of "TODOs" here, obviously)
 * [oled-display](bin/oled-display): an OLED display driver for consuming & display some sensor data, among other things